 According to the National Highway Traffic Safety Administration (NHTSA), there are more than 100,000 motorcycle accidents nationwide every year.
-Because motorcycles lack the external covering and protection that cars and trucks have, riders are 39 times more likely to die in an accident than other motorists.
-They also stand a significantly higher chance of sustaining a serious personal injury.
+The fatality rate in motorcycle accidents is about six times that of drivers and passengers in cars, states NHTSA.
+Motorcycles lack the external covering and protection that cars and trucks have, meaning riders are less likely to survive a wreck.
+They also stand a significantly higher chance of sustaining serious personal injuries.

 What you need to know when on your bike

 Motorcyclists’ injuries are among the most devastating in wrecks.
-Catastrophic injuries suffered by bikers involved in accidents include:
+Catastrophic injuries suffered by bikers involved in Virginia biker accidents include:

 - Brain Injuries — Helmets are only about 67 percent effective in preventing brain injuries in motorcycle accidents.

 - Spinal Cord Injuries — Any injury to the spinal cord is serious and has the potential to cause paralysis and result in loss of work and the need for lifelong care.

 - Pulverized Bones — Crushing bone injuries may require a bone transplant.